💡 Quick Summary

 For years, one of the biggest barriers to GLP-1 therapy was the needle.
 Millions of people who could benefit from semaglutide avoided it because weekly injections felt like too much of a commitment.
 That barrier is gone.
 On December 22, 2025, the FDA approved the Wegovy pill — oral semaglutide 25 mg — making it the first and only oral GLP-1 receptor agonist approved specifically for obesity and weight management in adults.
 It launched commercially in January 2026 through Novo Nordisk.

-This guide covers everything you need to know: what the Wegovy pill is, how it works differently from the injection, what the clinical trial data actually shows, how to take it, what it costs, and how it compares to both injectable Wegovy and older oral semaglutide (Rybelsus).
-We also cover research-grade peptide alternatives for those operating outside the prescription drug framework.
+This guide covers everything you need to know: what the Wegovy pill is, how it works differently from the injection, what the clinical trial data actually shows, how to take it correctly, what it costs, and how it compares to both injectable Wegovy and older oral semaglutide (Rybelsus).
+We also cover research-grade peptide alternatives for those exploring options outside the prescription drug framework.

 The Wegovy pill is a once-daily oral tablet containing semaglutide 25 mg, the same active molecule found in injectable Wegovy (semaglutide 2.4 mg weekly).
-It is approved for the same indications as the injection:
+It's approved for:

 - Adults with obesity (BMI ≥ 30)